Dividends

 Dividend policy

-• In case the dividend yield is below or equal to 2%, 50% of the dividend will be paid out of normal reserves or retained earnings and 50% will be paid out of capital contribution reserves.
+• If the dividend yield is below or equal to 2%, 50% of the dividend will be paid out of normal reserves or retained earnings and 50% will be paid out of capital contribution reserves.

 • Any dividends paid out in excess of a 2% dividend yield will be paid out of capital contribution reserves only (for example, if the yield is 2.1%, there would be a 1.0/1.1 split between retained earnings and capital contribution reserves).